 A Final Note

 For now, it’s against the law to sell recreational marijuana in New York — but that’s changing soon, of course.
-Nevertheless, some New York dispensaries have figured out a way around this particular law.
+Nevertheless, some New York dispensaries have figured out a way around this particular law for New York cultivator licenses.
 We wrote about it here: NY Dispensaries Sidestep the Law — What You Should Know.